 2. What’s App with Group Chat

 This one is interesting and is more of a schedule communication tool than an actual scheduling tool.
 WhatsApp is a cross-platform mobile messaging app which allows you to exchange messages without having to pay for SMS.
-So before we get into using What’s App, first pick your favorite free employee scheduling tool — pen & paper, Excel, When I Work, Google Calendar, etc. The biggest challenge with this method is that all your employees need a smartphone running What’s App.
+So before we get into using What’s App, first pick your favorite employee scheduling tool — pen & paper, Excel, When I Work, Google Calendar, etc. The biggest challenge with this method is that all your employees need a smartphone running What’s App.
 However, once they are all using it you can quickly and easily message them work schedule related information in the form of links or photos.

 If you use Excel, you might put the Excel file on Dropbox and then send the link to your staff using What’s App.
-If you use pen & paper, you might take a picture of the schedule and send the pic using WhatsApp.
+If you use pen and paper, you might take a picture of the schedule and send the pic using WhatsApp.
 This may sound a little ad-hoc, but when you’re looking for free scheduling and communication tools, you need to get creative.
 The upside with this approach is instant communication; the downside is communicating schedule changes and requiring everyone have a smartphone.
 Simple (or dumb) phones just won’t work.

-3. Free Online Employee Scheduling Tools
+3. Online Employee Scheduling Tools

-So as you can see there are free options out there.
+So as you can see there are a few options out there.
 Some require bending to make work — but if you have the extra time to finesse technology to work the way you want, they can be a very economical approach.
 Of course, if you’re looking for a turnkey employee scheduling tool, then you will likely have to pony up a few dollars a month.
 But if you choose the right one, you’ll likely end up saving so much time that it will pay for itself in the first week!